VPN | VPN Unlimited |

 - Based in the United States (Five Eyes)

-KeepSolid VPN company and jurisdiction
+KeepSolid VPN background check and jurisdiction

 The company behind VPN Unlimited is KeepSolid Inc. KeepSolid Inc. offers a variety of digital products and is based in the United States.
 As we’ve discussed before, the United States is generally considered to be a bad jurisdiction for VPN services.
 This is mainly due to unfavorable surveillance laws and practices (see Five Eyes).
 We also discussed this issue in the NordVPN vs IPVanish comparison, where IPVanish was forced to log users for the FBI.